Skip to Main Content

 Here is the short of it.
 Plus the Debrecen + Pécs regional production zones before any transmitter ships, working in TV white space allocations that the post-600 MHz EU re-farming left ready.
 RF coordinators document a frequency plan that survives Sziget Festival August saturation (500,000+ attendees on Óbudai Sziget), Budapest Film Week, and the Christmas Markets December window without collisions.

 Here is the breakdown.
 NMHH (Nemzeti Média- és Hírközlési Hatóság, Hungary's National Media and Infocommunications Authority) governs the Hungarian range.
-Plus our team handles registration for high-power systems and confirms legality across every band a production touches.
-Coordination sweeps cover wireless mics, IFB, IEM, wireless video, lens control, comms, and any guest department RF.
-The deliverable is a printed channel map plus a labeled patch list for every receiver.
+Plus our team handles sign-ups for high-power systems and confirms legality across each band a production touches.
+Planning sweeps cover wireless mics, IFB, IEM, wireless video, lens control, comms, and any guest department RF.
+The deliverable is a printed channel map plus a labeled patch list for each receiver.
 Origo Studios + Korda Studios + Stern Studios + Pannonia Cine Service crews work this protocol standard.

 FAQ